aptech/docs/docs/CR-plotSetGrid.rst

 Format
 ----------------
-.. function:: plotSetGrid(&myPlot, ticStyle, color)plotSetGrid(&myPlot, ticStyle)plotSetGrid(&myPlot, onOff)
+.. function:: plotSetGrid(&myPlot, ticStyle[, color])
+              plotSetGrid(&myPlot, onOff)

     :param ticStyle: specifies whether grid marks should be drawn on major tic marks.
 Options: "major"
-    :type ticStyle: String
+    :type ticStyle: string

     :param color: name or rgb value of the new color.
-    :type color: String
+    :type color: string

     :param onOff: turns the grid on or off.
 Options: "on" or "off."
-If used, this must be the only argument passed to the function besides the plotControl structure pointer.
+If used, this must be the only argument passed to the function besides the :class:`plotControl` structure pointer.
-    :type onOff: String
+    :type onOff: string

 Examples
 ----------------